justromeon/my-first-repo/README.md

 # my-first-repo
-This is just a demo for my CC3 class in university.
+This is a demo for my Cloudswyft course in university.